partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 `<value expr>` is a value expression (E.g. `1` or `2+2`) that can get assigned to the corresponding attribute.

 `DEFAULT` denotes the corresponding attribute gets filled with its default value.
 For a generated attribute (E.g. auto-increments), specifying this is permitted which SHOULD result in computing the attribute value from its data-generation expression.
-Examples for `DEFAULT`:

 ### 4.2 ON CONFLICT Clause